Jon-Corey/MainWebsite/privacy-policy.md

 ## How do we store your data?

-Your data is stored securely by Microsoft.
-For more information, visit the [Microsoft Privacy Statement](https://www.microsoft.com/privacy/privacystatement).
+Your data is stored securely by [Umami](https://umami.is) using their Umami Cloud service.

 ## Marketing